jkransen/fijnstof/Configuration.md

 # Configuration

 Below is a typical configuration for a setup with two sensors.
 It outputs to the same Domoticz instance, each on their own virtual sensor Idx:

     devices = [
       {
         device = ttyUSB0
         type = SDS011
-        interval = 12
+        interval = 90

         domoticz {
-          host = 192.168.178.30
+          host = domoticz.local
-          port = 8080
+          port = 8181
-          pm25Idx = 296
+          pm25Idx = 1
-          pm10Idx = 297
+          pm10Idx = 2
         }

         luftdaten {